Parameter-Efficient Multi-Task Fine-Tuning in Code-Related Tasks: Introduction

-Motivated by these considerations, this paper investigates the effect of \MT QLoRA fine-tuning across the full spectrum of code-related tasks, evaluating \textit{code generation}, \textit{code summarization}, and \textit{code translation} under a unified framework.
+Motivated by these considerations, this paper investigates the effect of \MT QLoRA fine-tuning across a representative set of code-related tasks, evaluating \textit{code generation}, \textit{code summarization}, and \textit{code translation} under a unified framework spanning the three canonical input-output modalities for \lcms (NL$\rightarrow$Code, Code$\rightarrow$NL, and Code$\rightarrow$Code).
 Specifically, we adopt Qwen2.5-Coder--a model family widely recognized for its performance in code-oriented applications--as the base \textit{CLM}.
 To ensure a controlled and balanced evaluation, we employ two task-aligned datasets (one for \python and one for \java) for the Code-to-NL (code summarization) and NL-to-Code tasks (code generation), thereby strengthening the generalizability of our findings.
 For Code-to-Code applications, we focus on code translation, following prior research~\cite{ayupov2022parameter, choi2023codeprompt, liu2023empirical, wang2025beyond, wang2022no, wang2023prompt} by selecting \java and C\# as the source and target languages.

 Our experimental design comprises three distinct training configurations applied across three model scales from the Qwen2.5-Coder family (0.5B, 1.5B, and 3B parameters).
 For comprehensive evaluation, we implement: (i) QLoRA fine-tuning for both \MT and \ST scenarios, (ii) full-parameter fine-tuning (FFT) for \MT scenarios.
 This results in the specialization (\ie training) of $15$ models in total: 3 \MT QLoRA models (one per size trained on all three tasks), 9 \ST QLoRA models (3 tasks × 3 sizes), and 3 \MT FFT models (one per size trained on all three tasks).
 We systematically analyze differences in functional correctness and non-functional quality, while controlling for potential confounding factors to ensure a rigorous and fair comparison across all configurations.